What is pneumonia?

 In healthy people, pneumonia can be a mild illness that is hardly noticed and clears up in 2 to 3 weeks.
 In older adults and in people with other health problems, recovery may take 6 to 8 weeks or longer.

-If you have severe pneumonia, you may have to go to the hospital:
+If you have severe pneumonia, you may have to go to the hospital.

 Call 911 or other emergency services immediately if you:

-Call a doctor immediately if you have:
+Call a doctor now if you have:

 Call a doctor if your cough:

 - Often brings up yellow or green mucus from the lungs and lasts longer than 2 days.
 Don't confuse mucus from your lungs with mucus running down the back of your throat from your nasal passages (post-nasal drip).
 Post-nasal drainage is not a worry.

 - Occurs with a fever and brings up yellow or green mucus from the lungs (not post-nasal drainage).